HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 	sidechainApp.run();

 The Guice module class (MyAppModule in the example above) must extend the class com.google.inject.AbstractModule, and define the bindings inside its config() method.
-Binding definition could be done in the following ways:
+A binding definition could be done in the following ways:

 ::